choudharyus/Interview-workshop1/lib/whiteboarding.md

   New York City has the highest population of any city in the U.S., with 8,550,405 people.
-Bonanza, Utah has the smallest population with only 1 person living in it (his name is John).
+Bonanza, Utah has the smallest population with only 1 person living in it.

-  How would you calculate the exact population of the United States.
+  How could you roughly calculate the population of the United States.

+  > Note to Interviewers: the population of the US is 325.7 million
 </details>

 <details>